aickin/react-dom-stream-example/README.md

 git clone https://github.com/aickin/react-dom-stream-example.git
 cd react-dom-stream-example
 npm install
-NODE_ENV=production npm start
+NODE_ENV=production PORT=5000 npm start
 ```

+Obviously, you can choose a port other than 5000 if you'd like.

-It is a very simple page that reads out a recursive tree of simple divs, using either `ReactDOM.renderToString` or `ReactDOMStream.renderToString`.
+The site has a very simple page that reads out a recursive tree of simple divs, using either `ReactDOM.renderToString` or `ReactDOMStream.renderToString`.
 You can access it at:

 ```
 http://localhost:{PORT}/{renderMethod}?depth={d}&breadth={b}
 ```

-* `PORT` is whatever port it started on.
+* `PORT` is whatever port the server started on, 5000 if you followed the instructions above.
 * `renderMethod` is either "string" or "stream".
 * `d` is the tree depth.
 Defaults to 1.
 * `b` is the tree breadth.
 Defaults to 1.